The 20 Best Cerebellar Hypoplasia Doctors in Japan

 Yokohama, JP

-Kazuharu Misawa practices in Yokohama, Japan.
+Kazuharu Misawa practices practicing medicine in Yokohama, Japan.
 Misawa is rated as an Advanced expert by MediFind in the treatment of Cerebellar Hypoplasia.
-Their top areas of expertise are Cerebellar Hypoplasia, Pontocerebellar Hypoplasia, Spinocerebellar Ataxia Type 27, and Primary Lateral Sclerosis.
+They are also highly rated in 2 other conditions, according to our data.
+Their clinical expertise encompasses Cerebellar Hypoplasia, Pontocerebellar Hypoplasia, Primary Lateral Sclerosis, and Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease).

 Advanced in Cerebellar Hypoplasia